 So What’s The Big Deal With Middling?

-Let’s say that the sportsbook opens the Cardinals at -2.5 and bettors feel that it’s a great price to bet them.
+Let’s say that the sportsbook opens the Cardinals at -2.5, and bettors feel that it’s a great price to bet them.
 So they start piling in at -2.5, -3, -3.5, -4, -4.5, -5 and -5.5.
 At this point, the line now sits at -5.5, which is a three-point difference from where it starts.
-Let’s say you’re a smart bettors who put down $100,000 on Arizona at -2.5, now you can bet $100,000 on Green Bay at +5.5 and have a three-point window where you would win both bets.
-Let’s say Arizona won by three, four or five, you would win both bets.
+Let’s say you’re a smart bettor who put down $100,000 on Arizona at -2.5; now you can bet $100,000 on Green Bay at +5.5 and have a three-point window where you would win both bets.
+Let’s say Arizona won by three, four, or five; you would win both bets.
 That is called middling.

-Betting sites have to be very accurate with their opening numbers or they could become vulnerable to this strategy.
+Betting sites have to be very accurate with their opening numbers, or they could become vulnerable to this strategy.
 Sometimes there is little they can do as news might break during the week – a quarterback injury, inclement weather or other factors – that force a significant change in the line.
 Let’s say Arizona opened -2.5 but their starting quarterback suffered a concussion in practice.
 Now the line might be Green Bay -2.5, but for those who bet it early, they could have a window to middle the bet and win both sides.
-Sportsbooks are very cautious with this as this type of situation is one of their worst positions to be in.
+Sportsbooks are very cautious with this, as this type of situation is one of their worst positions.